-The Katz Accounting Doctoral Program prepares graduates to succeed as accounting scholars and educators at top business schools in the United States and abroad.
-The program features rigorous coursework, thorough research training and close working relationships between doctoral students and faculty to prepare students to be leading accounting academics.
+The University of Pittsburgh Katz Graduate School Accounting Doctoral Program prepares graduates to succeed as accounting scholars and educators at top business schools worldwide.
+The Accounting PhD program features rigorous coursework, thorough research training and close working relationships between doctoral students and faculty to prepare students to be leading accounting academics.
 Our graduates have an excellent track record of placements at research-oriented business schools and in succeeding in those environments.

 All accounting doctoral students are provided with 4 years of financial support, with 3 of those years being appointments as a research assistant working with faculty members.
 The remaining year is provided in exchange for teaching development activities.
 This ensures that all graduates develop both excellent research and teaching skills.

 Addressing the Growing Shortage of Accounting Faculty

 In response to the growing shortage of academically-qualified university accounting faculty members, especially those with recent experience in the practice of auditing and tax, concerned practitioners, leaders from over 70 of the largest firms and 10 state CPA societies have joined together to fund the Accounting Doctoral Scholars (ADS) Program.
 The ADS Program is administered by the American Institute of Certified Public Accountants Foundation under the oversight of an Advisory Council.
 The initiating sponsors have committed financial support totaling nearly $16 million over an eight-year period for the Program.

 Accounting doctoral students must complete two years of coursework in programs of study tailored to the PhD student's interests.
 In addition, accounting PhD students must also take graduate-level courses in Economics and Statistics and 5 Accounting PhD seminars.
 Finally, accounting PhD students will be required to take additional coursework in Finance, Econometrics, Game Theory, Cognitive Psychology, Experimental Design and other areas, as appropriate.